RaheemIqbal1/GettingCleaningData_Proj1/README.md

  Introduction:
  =============
-This R script �run_analysis.R� does the following using the Human Activity Recognition Using Smartphones Dataset [1].
+This R script run_analysis.R does the following using the Human Activity Recognition Using Smartphones Dataset [1].

 The data was downloaded from the following link on 16-May-2014, at 5:20 Pm ET USA.